 The Roborock S5 is just passable on low-pile carpet.
 It does an excellent job capturing pet hair, but it struggles with cleaning small debris like baking soda, and it even slightly loses performance as its dirt compartment fills up.
 However, it does an okay job overall with large debris.
 If you like the look of this vacuum, but you want something with a slightly better performance on low-pile carpet, check out the Roborock S6.

 Unlike the Roborock S4, the S5 can climb onto high-pile carpet and move around on it.
 It does a great job picking up pet hair, although its small and large debris cleaning leaves something to be desired.
 While it does a passable job with large debris, but it struggles cleaning up small debris.
+Take a look at the Shark IQ Robot if you're looking for a comparable robot vacuum with better performance on high-pile carpets.

 The S5 robot vacuum and mop has great maneuverability.
 Its laser sensor navigation is effective, and it uses smart pathing technology so that it can learn to be more efficient with each cleaning job.
 Thanks to its small size, it can easily fit under couches or tables.
 However, like most other robot vacuums, it has a problem with tassels and electrical cords, and it can pull them around or it can get stuck.
 Luckily, you can set up barriers to keep it from encountering these tricky terrains by using its companion app.

 The S5 robot vacuum has excellent automation features.
 You can use the Mi Home app to draw boundary maps for it so that it cleans in one specific area.
 You can also see the replacement time of each of the accessories that need maintenance, your cleaning history, and you can remote control the vacuum to reorient it.
 The vacuum also returns to its charging dock by itself.
+However, unlike the newer Roborock Q5, it isn't compatible with a self-emptying dock.

 If you don't want to use the app, you can also control the vacuum by using the buttons located on its top.
 However, you won't get as many control options as the app.